Vivojay/mariana-music-player/docs/SECURITY.md

 - Audio and listening history stay local unless an optional integration such as ListenBrainz is explicitly enabled.

+Discord Rich Presence is off by default and uses only the local Discord desktop RPC transport.
+Projection is derived from `PlaybackSnapshot` on a background worker and contains no paths, path-derived filenames, URLs, service IDs, credentials, browser profiles, stable media IDs, queue/history contents, lyrics, recommendation data, device names, or host/user/network identifiers.
+Control characters and path- or URL-like text are rejected before publication.
+Discord transport failure is isolated from playback and shutdown.

 Security regressions are tested for URL redaction, credential persistence, subprocess arguments, events, logs, malformed archives, IPC boundaries, and failed transactional activation.